Friday, May 16, 2014

 What would you say you learned from your experiences, Rebekah?

 Never play favorites.
 Never take matters into your own hands.
 The LORD will do as He promised, in His time and in His way.
 And perhaps the biggest lesson of all: a mother's influence is powerful.
-Live a godly example before your children, because your words and actions will come back on you, whether good or bad.
+Live a godly example before your children, because your words and actions will come back on you, whether for good or bad.

 Thanks for joining me today, Rebekah!
 Next time on Bible Mommies, we'll talk with Rebekah's daughters-in-law who have an interesting story to share too.